 As previously mentioned, public EV charging refers to EV charging stations that are available to all EV drivers and located in publicly accessible locations, such as commercial locations or along highway corridors.
-In Q4 2023, there was an increase of 8,315 public EV charging ports, bringing the total count of public EV charging ports in the Station Locator to 168,452.
-This growth represents a 5.2% increase in public EV charging ports since Q3 2023.
+In Q1 2024, there were 176,592 public EV charging ports in the Station Locator.
+Between Q4 2023 and Q1 2024, the number of public EV charging ports increased by 4.8%, or 8,140 public EV charging ports.
 The following sections break down the growth of public EV charging ports by charging level, network, region, state, housing density, and disadvantaged community (DAC) designation.